maxschuster/Vaadin-ColorPickerField/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-ColorPickerField is written by <...>
+ColorPickerField is written by Max Schuster

 # Developer Guide